yeluH/FS23_880Project_G3/Readme.md

 ## Questions?
 <!-- Which questions would you like to discuss at the coaching session? -->
-- Do these goals seem feasible based on the knowledge acquired in class, and in timeframe of the remaining weeks of work?
+- Do these goals seem feasible based on the knowledge acquired in class, and in the timeframe of the remaining weeks of work?